meltano/meltano/docs/src/docs/contributing.md

 cd meltano

 # Optional, but it's best to have the latest pip
-pip install --upgrade pip
+pip3 install --upgrade pip

 # Optional, but it's best to have the latest setuptools
-pip install --upgrade setuptools
+pip3 install --upgrade setuptools

 # Optional, but it's recommended to create a virtual environment
 # in order to minimize side effects from unknown environment variable